This post is brought to you in partnership with Visit California – visit their website for ideas on how to plan the perfect California road trip

 A tip: get there early before ‘everyone arrives’.
 We were there by 9am and it was pretty good.

-Where to stay in the Big Sur area
+Where to stay in the Big Sur area on your California road trip

 We stayed for one night only at the Ventana Big Sur (Alila’s first hotel in North America) and I have to say, please stay for 2 at least.
 We arrived after lunch, had a lovely afternoon and dinner and left the following morning – and whereas I loved it, I didn’t really experience the hotel.
 I made a mistake when booking and just want to make sure you do not.